Alyilyas/volcanic-tsunami-detection/README.md

 python code/generate_spectral_threshold.py
 ```

-(Note: You can edit the `CONFIG` at the top of each script to change stations, components, etc.)
+(Note: You need to edit the `CONFIG` at the top of each script if you want to run the script at specific stations, components, etc.)

 #### Part 2: spectral detection